MertGunducMA/GNC_MA/README.md

 ![iq](docs/imgs/MA.jpeg)

 This package is forked from Intellegent Quads github page.
-It contains a collection of software designed to develop GNC features for drones produced by MAlloy Aeronautics.
+It contains a collection of software designed to develop GNC features for drones produced by Malloy Aeronautics.

 ---